tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ### A unique market

-These cycles of speculative bubbles are quite unique in the world, as it is very rare for the same asset to experience so many bubbles one after another.
-This can be explained simply because bitcoin is not a bubble that will disappear but a currency that is actually used everywhere in the world.
-The Bitcoin protocol is unique in that it operates on a global scale, 24 hours a day, 7 days a week, making regulation difficult for financial authorities.
+These cycles of speculative bubbles are quite unique in the world, s it is rare for a single asset to experience such a series of bubbles in succession.
+This phenomenon can be attributed to the fact that Bitcoin is not merely a bubble destined to burst.
+Rather, it functions as a currency that is actively used around the globe.
+The Bitcoin protocol stands out for its ability to operate on a global scale, 24/7, which poses significant challenges for financial authorities attempting to regulate it.

 ![image](assets/en/chapter14/4.webp)

-Today, in 2023, Bitcoin continues to survive and grow even more by integrating itself more and more into the traditional market.
-The upcoming arrival of Bitcoin ETFs, clearer regulation, and better acquisition or storage tools only encourage this trend.
+Today, Bitcoin continues to survive and grow even more by being integrated more and more into the traditional market.
+The arrival of Bitcoin ETFs, clearer regulation, and better acquisition or storage tools only encourage this trend.
 Bitcoin has ONCE AGAIN survived its speculative bubble, so maybe it's not all hot air!

 ![image](assets/en/chapter14/3.webp)